1. What is ECO?

 - If we do hold information against the name of your installation company, we will send a template for you to complete with certain details of the measure(s) installed.
 Once provided, we will release information for the measures we hold information for, though we do not provide the name of the supplier who funded the measure.

 d.
 What does a response to an installer information request cover?

 We will only process requests for measures installed over three months before the date of request.
 This allows sufficient time for the measure to be notified to us.

 Note we are only able to deal with requests which contain a maximum of 30 measures.

-2. I have been told some of the measures I installed have been rejected by Ofgem E-Serve.
+2. I have been told some of the measures I installed have been rejected by Ofgem.
 Is there a way I can check which measures they are?

-We recommend that you request a notice from a supplier, or other party whom you have a contract with, as verification that your measures have indeed been rejected.
-If you know the name of the energy supplier claiming the measure(s) you installed, you should contact them directly.
-Their contact details are here.
-Obligated energy suppliers have indicated they prefer installers to approach them directly where there are issues regarding payment and approval status.
+We recommend that you request a notice from a supplier, or other party with whom you have a contract, as verification that your measures have indeed been rejected.
+If you know the name of the energy supplier claiming the measure(s) you installed you should contact them directly.
+Their contact details can be found here.
+Energy suppliers have indicated they prefer installers to approach them directly where there are issues regarding payment and approval status.
 The measure rejection process is explained on our website.